Katba-Caroline/Disaster_Response_Message_Classification_Pipelines/README.md

 - Used Joblib as it can be faster. read more [here](https://stackoverflow.com/questions/12615525/what-are-the-different-use-cases-of-joblib-versus-pickle)

 ## Results <a name="Results"></a>
-1. Created an ETL pipleline to read data from two csv files, clean data, and save data into a SQLite database.
+1. Created an ETL pipeline to read data from two csv files, clean data, and save data into a SQLite database.
-2. Created a machine learning pipepline to train a multi-output classifier on the various categories in the dataset.
+2. Created a machine learning pipeline to train a multi-output classifier on the various categories in the dataset.
 3. Created a Flask app to show data visualization and classify any message that users would enter on the web page.

 ## Future Improvements <a name="FutureImprovements"></a>
-Much of this data was imbalanced, some lables had only a handful inputs.
+Much of this data was imbalanced, some labels had only a handful inputs.
 Here are some approaches to improve our model in the future. read more [here](https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/)
-- Change the performance metrics (focus more on Recal and F1-score: weighted average of precision and recall)
+- Change the performance metrics (focus more on Recall and F1-score: weighted average of precision and recall)
 - Generate Synthetic Data
-- Use Different Alogrithms such as multilable algorithms that take into account that lables may be connected and may not be mutually exclusive.
+- Use Different Algorithms such as multilabel algorithms that take into account that labels may be connected and may not be mutually exclusive.
-- Use Penalized Classification Alogrithms
+- Use Penalized Classification Algorithms

 ## Licensing, Authors, and Acknowledgements <a name="Licensing"></a>
-Thanks to Udacity for the starter code and FigureEight for provding the data set to be used by this project.
+Thanks to Udacity for the starter code and FigureEight for providing the data set to be used by this project.

 ## Instructions <a name="Instructions"></a>